-The Student Support and Wellbeing Team requires medical evidence from students to validate that a student has a disability as defined by the Disability Discrimination Act.
+We require medical evidence from students to validate that a student has a disability as defined by the Disability Discrimination Act.

 While there are anticipatory adjustments that can be made without medical evidence, there are certain adjustments that cannot be made without this.

 The Medical evidence required depends on the nature of the disability or condition.
 Please see Gov.UK, Disabled Students' Allowances (DSAs) webpage for further details.